Easy Guide on Small Business Tax Filling

 Most self-employed folks will operate either as a sole proprietorship (including independent contractors), limited liability company, partnership, or S corporation.
 All these structures are considered pass-through entities, meaning your earnings are reported as part of your personal income.

 Since you’re your own boss, you’ll need to pay self-employment taxes, which is comprised of Social Security and Medicare taxes.
 The total self-employment tax rate is 15.3% of your income.
+For a straightforward breakdown of how these taxes work, check out our simple guide to self-employment taxes.

 Sales tax is a state tax that you’re required to collect from customers and remit to the government.